nystudio107/craft-imageoptimize/README.md

 }
 ```

-...as well as all of the object properties:
+...as well as all of the OptimizedImages field properties:

 ```
   entries(section:[homepage], limit:1) {